 Keeping the costs of a multicloud environment under control is challenging as its design constantly changes, scaling up and down.
 Simply put, the cloud cost could fluctuate like the stock or crypto market, depending on how well your services are optimized.
 And these complexities can be harnessed for better business benefits when approached the right way.

 Coming back to the point of agile deployments that are cloud-agnostic, where FinOps practice can be a great option to manage costs in exciting ways, You may consider following certain best practices to enable this approach within your cloud operating model.

-For example, before launching application/workloads on any cloud, you can negotiate or evaluate the best pricing from suitable providers.
+For example, before launching applications/workloads on any cloud, you can negotiate or evaluate the best pricing from suitable providers.
 Additionally, the agility provided by cloud-agnostic strategies allows distributing the load to lower-cost clouds during periods of low demand.

 In short, a successful multicloud strategy not only takes advantage of the law of supply and demand to your advantage during the negotiation of terms of the contract but can also save costs by moving loads dynamically.

-Developing innovative applications and services saves costs and increases competitiveness and achieving the best user experience is more critical for any business.
+Developing innovative applications and services saves costs and increases competitiveness and achieving the best user experience is critical for any business.
 It could be straightforward when developers have complete freedom to use the most convenient platform and services.